armory/knowledge-base/_posts/installation/2019-10-22-ssh-keys-in-terraformer.md

     value: /home/spinnaker/.ssh/account.json
 ```

-This isn't necessary for the SSH Keys, but completes the example.
+This isn't necessary for the SSH Keys, but it completes the example.

 ## Result